 From time to time, the NZSAR Council or NZSAR Consultative Committee may establish inter-agency working groups for a specific purpose.
-Terms of Reference for these working groups are available on the NZSAR website.
+Terms of Reference for these working groups are available on the NZSAR website7.

-The current working groups are:
+The current8 working groups are:

-- NZSAR Guidelines, Forms and Templates Management Group

-- NZSAR Strategic Occupational Health, Safety and Wellbeing Committee

-- SAR Innovation & Technology Panel

-- SAR Training (Land) Governance Group

-- SAR Training (Multi-Agency) Governance Group

-- SARdonyx Governance Group

-- Wander Stakeholder Reference Group
+- NZSAR Guidelines, Forms and Templates Management Group - NZSAR Strategic Occupational Health, Safety and Wellbeing Committee - SAR Innovation in Technology Forum - SAR Training (Land) Governance Group - SAR Training (Multi-Agency) Governance Group - SARdonyx Governance Group - Wander Stakeholder Reference Group - Search and Rescue Telecommunications Working Group